When to Change Divorce Attorneys (And How to Do It)

 Step 1: Select the new attorney before terminating the old one.

 This is the most important sequencing decision.
 Never leave an attorney relationship in active litigation without a replacement ready.
 Interview candidates using the same evaluation framework you used the first time.
-Questions to Ask Before Hiring a Divorce Attorney covers the full consultation process.
+Questions to Ask a Divorce Attorney Before You Hire One covers the full consultation process.

 A mid-case replacement search has one additional layer beyond the initial hire evaluation.
 Ask each candidate directly: